sillsdev/ptx2pdf/docs/dev/SideBars.md

 `\BgImageColor` value(0-1) value(0-1) value(0-1)
 `\BgImageColour` value(0-1) value(0-1) value(0-1)
-Some (but not all) PDF line-art images do not set the colour of their lines, relying instead on the 'default' colour.
-This sets the default colour to something other than black, and thus such images can be recoloured with this option.
-If the image defines its colour, this option will have no visible effect at all. [*untested*]
+Some (rare) PDF line-art images do not set the colour of their lines, relying instead on the 'default' colour, which is normally black.
+This control sets the default colour to something other than black, and thus such images can be recoloured with this option.
+If (as most PDF images do) the image defines its own colour, this option will have no visible effect at all.
+It is also possible that an image will *partly* contain colour information, but only starting part way through the file, a situation that might produce unexpected results.

 `\BorderWidth` measurement
 Default: 0.5